cdapio/cdap/docs/2.0.0/getting-started/continuuity-reactor-getting-started-guide-2.0.0.md

 ## 1.3.
 Build the Example Applications

 The example applications are pre-built.
-However, if you experiment with them by changing the code you can rebuild them using Apache Ant.
+However, if you experiment with them by changing the code you can rebuild them using Apache Maven.

-Building the example applications is simple using Ant.
-You can get the latest version of Ant from [http://ant.apache.org](http://ant.apache.org).
+Building the example applications is simple using Maven.
+You can get the latest version of Maven from [http://maven.apache.org](http://maven.apache.org).

 ```
 $ cd ~/continuuity-reactor-development-kit-2.0.0/examples
-$ ant
+$ mvn package
 ```

 This will generate a JAR file for each of the sample applications.
 You can also individually build a single example: